15 Nov 2025

 Adjusting the Hinges for Proper Alignment

-Most modern uPVC windows have hinge adjustment screws.
-Turn these gradually while checking alignment until the window opens and closes smoothly.
+If the hinges are the issue, most modern uPVC windows have adjustment screws.
+Turn the screws gradually while watching the alignment until the window operates correctly.

 Rectifying Issues with the Locking System

-If the locking system is misaligned, check for blockages or loose parts.
-You may need to loosen screws slightly or reposition the mechanism for proper operation.
+If the locking system is misaligned, check for blockages or shifted components.
+You may need to loosen screws or reposition the lock for proper function.

 Testing the Window After Repairs

-Open and close the window several times to confirm smooth movement.
-Ensure the seal and locking system work correctly.
+After adjustments, open and close the window several times to ensure smooth operation.
+Check the seal and lock to confirm proper performance.

 When to Seek Professional Help